-Production commenced on Demir Dagh, in the Hawler license area, in the second quarter of 2014.
-Production commenced on Zey Gawra, in the Hawler license area, in the fourth quarter of 2016.
-The Hawler license area represents the Corporation's sole producing oil asset in the financial year ending December 31, 2017.
-Gross (working interest) production from Hawler totalled 781 Mbbl for the financial year ending December 31, 2017 and consisted entirely of light and medium crude oil.
-A breakdown of the Corporation's share of average gross (100%) daily production volumes and the prices received, royalties paid, production costs and the resulting netback on an average per unit of volume (\$/bbl) basis is disclosed in the Corporation's interim and annual management's discussion and analysis of financial condition and results of operations.
+Production commenced on the Demir Dagh field, in the Hawler license area, in the second quarter of 2014.
+Production commenced on the Zey Gawra field, in the Hawler license area, in the fourth quarter of 2016.
+Production commenced on Banan, in the Hawler license area, in the second quarter of 2018.
+The Hawler license area represents the Corporation's sole producing oil asset in the financial year ending December 31, 2018.
+Gross (working interest) production from the Hawler license area totalled 1,541,900 bbl for the financial year ending December 31, 2018 and consisted entirely of light and medium crude oil.
+Such production was sourced as follows: (i) 500,400 bbl from the Banan field, (ii) 400,600 bbl from the Demir Dagh field, and (iii) 640,900 bbl from the Zey Gawra field.